cgzverduzco/Challenge3/README.md

 This code can be used for other elections:

+### Modification 1
-Modification 1, It can read another ".csv" file.
+It can read another ".csv" file.
 In this case, works if the file is in the folder Resources, the program will ask for the name of the file, please type "election_results_demo.csv" and the program will read and make the operations that we wrote before.
-I added an input function for asking the name of the new csv file, once you give the name the program will execute the action and give a result (Line 10 and 15)
+I added an input function for asking the name of the csv file, once you give the name, this value is saved in a variable name_file that is used to get the path and then the program will execute the actions and give a result (Line 10 and 15)

 ![alt text](./Resources/modification1.png)